 skip to Main Content

 Diacetyl exposure in the workplace can lead to a rare and life-threatening lung disease called bronchiolitis obliterans that can be caused by the inhalation of diacetyl or 2,3 pentanedione, chemicals used for flavoring food products.
-If you developed lung disease, you may be eligible for compensation through a Diacetyl Exposure Lawsuit.
+If you develop lung disease after working in a factor setting, you may be eligible for compensation through a Diacetyl Exposure Lawsuit.

 Those who work with flavoring chemicals such as in the following may be at risk for a diacetyl exposure lawsuit: